bonkx/coding-test-interopera-apps/README.md

    - Add search box and filters
    - Implemented Loading and Error handling in sales-reps page
    - Implemented Sales Dashboard with 2 Charts using chart.js and react-chartjs-2
+   - Implemented AIChat form to collect user questions and display the returned answer

 ---